HL7/phd/pages/RemotePatientMonitoringConsiderations.md

+---
-## Remote Patient Monitoring Considerations
+title: Remote Patient Monitoring Considerations
+layout: default
+active: RemotePatientMonitoringConsiderations
+---

 The design of this mapping is influenced by the needs of remote patient monitoring.
 In this case patients are typically at home using personal health devices (PHDs) to take medical measurements on themselves and uploading that data in digitized form with a personal health gateway (PHG) to a repository where the health care provider can examine that data.
 There are variations on this basic theme but in general it is assumed that